jasminedorathy/-Java-Programs-and-Concepts/STRINGS.md

 }

 output:
-convert character to array Nanthini
+convert character to array Jasmine

 ````
 ## In a Text Editor Application.
 If you want to find and replace word in Text using replace,replaceAll,Matches